 My friend whom I met in Tokyo had spent the last two years learning Japanese.
 She had immersed herself in the culture and experiences of living in this fascination city, exploring its interesting places and learning by trial and error.

 I ate with her in tiny restaurants where the food was excellent and asked her how she knew what to order.

-She replied that at first she had just pointed to something on the menu as she figured everything would be good - and gradually came to know what she liked best.
+She replied that at first, she had just pointed to something on the menu as she figured everything would be good.
+In this way - through trial and error, she gradually came to know what she liked best.

 Whatever it was - it was delicious.

 Outside, I lingered on the footpath, hoping the large dog handing out balloons would recognise the child within me – but to no avail.

 Deciding where to dine in Tokyo is like selecting just one tiny saucer full of food from a gourmet smorgasbord.

 My everyday favourites were the Yaki-tori (roughly translated as ‘burnt bird’) houses, where the barbeque style chicken was mouth wateringly delicious.

 But one evening I was lucky enough to be taken out by the company and we ate at a 10 seat restaurant serving real Kobe Beef – or to purists 'Tajima Beef'.